MBodritti/Robust_computation_CTR/METHODOLOGY-CTR.md

-# METHODOLOGY AND IMPLEMENTATION DETAILS
+# CTR ESTIMATION: METHODOLOGY AND IMPLEMENTATION DETAILS
 The methodology that we used for the CTR estimation, is shown in the folling figure.
 <img width="532" alt="metodo" src="https://user-images.githubusercontent.com/94172910/209103139-a995ffed-fa8e-43ed-8a92-85f2cec41de6.PNG">